-To ensure a diversity of views are considered in the renewal process, we are consulting broadly with Canadians.
+To ensure a diversity of views were considered in the renewal process, we consulted broadly with Canadians.

 2017: Launch of Toward 2021

 Less than a year after the 2016 agreement, the Bank hosted a workshop to discuss issues related to monetary policy frameworks with stakeholders.
 This discussion laid the groundwork for the 2021 renewal.

 Since 1991, the Bank’s monetary policy framework has focused on targeting low and stable inflation, in the context of a flexible exchange rate.
 Every five years, we identify a series of research questions to inform our recommendation on the renewal of the monetary policy framework.
 For the 2021 renewal, we assessed alternative frameworks, the Bank’s supporting policy tool kit and the interaction of monetary policy with other public policies.

 We engaged with a broad spectrum of stakeholder groups in 2019.
 We held round-table discussions with business and industry associations and heard from the academic community and other central banks through conferences and workshops.
 We met with a dozen civil society groups in a series of meetings over the summer and fall.
 The Bank also conducted national focus groups in November and December.